 - Do we need to get my insurance company’s approval (sometimes called pre-certification) before the test, surgery, treatment, home care, etc.?

 - Is there a co-pay for each treatment?
-(The co-pay is a cost you will be charged each time you get chemo, radiation, intravenous [IV] antibiotics, IV fluids, or other outpatient treatments that you get in an office or clinic.
-The co-pay amount is set by your health insurance company.)
+(The co-pay is the cost you will be charged each time you get outpatient treatments in an office or clinic.
+Your health insurance company sets the co-pay amount.)

 - If I must go into the hospital, how much will it cost?
 How much will my insurance cover?

 - Is there a way to know beforehand if the doctors who will see me in the hospital are in my health plan network?

 - Counting all the charges (hospital, anesthesia, surgeon, pathologist, and more), how much will this surgery cost me?
 How much will my insurance cover?